Chart Color Schemes

 The Vines lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The Vines' population, as of November 2025, is estimated at around 6,467 people.
-This reflects an increase of 619 individuals since the 2021 Census, which reported a population of 5,848.
-The change was inferred from AreaSearch's estimation of 6,200 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
-This results in a density ratio of approximately 1,001 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-The suburb's population growth rate of 10.6% since the 2021 census exceeded the national average of 8.9%.
-Interstate migration contributed roughly 59.0% of overall population gains during recent periods, though all drivers were positive factors.
+The Vines statistical area's population is estimated at around 6,569 as of Nov 2025.
+This reflects an increase of 721 people since the 2021 Census, which reported a population of 5,848 people.
+The change is inferred from AreaSearch's estimate of 6,280 residents following examination of ABS ERP data (June 2024), along with 21 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,016 persons per square kilometer, comparable to averages seen across other areas assessed by AreaSearch.
+The Vines' 12.3% growth since the 2021 census exceeded the national average (9.7%).
+Population growth was primarily driven by interstate migration contributing approximately 59.0% of overall population gains during recent periods, with all drivers being positive factors.

-For future projections, AreaSearch is adopting ABS/Geoscience Australia's projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, a significant population increase is forecasted for The Vines, with an expected rise of 1,989 persons, reflecting a total increase of 41.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
+Future population trends indicate a significant increase is forecast for the top quartile of national areas.
+The Vines is expected to increase by 1,987 persons to 2041, reflecting an overall increase of 38.8% over the 17 years.

 Frequently Asked Questions - Population